Are You Part of the Problem or Part of the Solution?

 Keep Your Job – Be Part of the Solution

 It’s rare that senior managers get fired after a major accident.
-Usually, if they are thought to be “part of the problem” they get transferred to another job with little responsibility and they aren’t heard from again.
+Usually, if they are thought to be “part of the problem,” they get transferred to another job with little responsibility, and they are never heard from again.

-But, if they are seen as part to the solution, they can keep their job and even get in line for their next promotion.
+But, if they are seen as part of the solution, they can keep their job and even get in line for their next promotion.

 How does this work?
 Read on to see.